A Primer on the Dartmouth Alumni Council

 - In 1952, as a result of study by an ad hoc committee, a plan for making Alumni Awards to recognize exceptional volunteer service to the College was established and today over 400 alumni have been honored.

-- In 1958, a major project shared in by the council created a study Committee on Alumni Relations (CAR) functioning under the Trustees' Planning Committee.
-The president of the council nominated members of the 14-personed group to TPC.
-Several members of the council served in this important work including its chairman, Guy P. Wallick '21 of San Francisco .
+- In 1958, a major project shared in by the Council created a study Committee on Alumni Relations (CAR) functioning under the Trustees' Planning Committee.
+The president of the Council nominated members of the 14-personed group to TPC.
+Several members of the council served in this important work including its chairman, Guy P. Wallick '21 of San Francisco.
 The committee undertook a full review of alumni relations with recommendations to the trustees for strengthening the two-way relationship between the College and the alumni.
-Many of the CAR recommendations, which appeared in six volumes, were put into effect.
-These volumes are widely acclaimed as the definitive manual of alumni relations.
 Ten years later a follow-up study was conducted by the council under the direction of N. Page Worthington '33 of Baltimore, resulting in a national award to the council and, more importantly, another round of new ideas and creative approaches to alumni programming and service activities.

 - A 14-member study committee, chaired by Dudley Orr '29, and including former and current councilors, trustees, students, administrators and professors, recommended that Dartmouth become a coeducational institution.